Best December Festivals in Spain

 Dia de Los Santos Inocentes

 This one is quite similar to the April Fools’ Day and is again a cherished part of fiestas Spain offers during December.
 People use it as an excuse to do some really “silly” stuff.

 American gospel is brought to Madrid each year where the great exponents of this musical genre bring joy in song during the Christmas festive season.

-Although this is more of a trade fare than the typical Spanish festival, it is well worth visiting if you have kids.
+Although this is more of a trade fair than the typical Spanish festival, it is well worth visiting if you have kids.

-There is offering of juggling, music, storytelling, and much more.
+There is an offering of juggling, music, storytelling, and much more.